aimat-lab/materials_concepts/Reproduce.md

 Before running, please make sure you've followed the installation guide and your virtual env is activated.
 Also make sure to run the script on a machine with sufficient RAM.
 The inference can be carried out on a CPU, but 2 million data points to evaluate are quite many.
 Therefore, we emply a batched inference with a `chunk_size` of 10k, feel free to adapt that in the reproduce script.

+The metrics and predictions are saved, allowing to calculate the ROC curves as well using `sklearn.metrics.roc_curve`.